Attendance & Absence

 Absence from school will be authorised if it is due to severe illness or medical needs.
 However, we still encourage children to attend school unless they are very unwell.
 When children are not attending school because they are ill, parents/carers must inform us every day they are absence , preferably by calling before school starts.
 If an absence is not reported by a parent then we are duty bound to investigate, and if no reason is given then it becomes an unauthorised absence.
 Our attendance target for the school is 97%.

 Holidays in term time are not permitted, and the school complies with the national and Tower Hamlets policies where fines are issued to families if children are taken out of school for more than three consecutive days for a holiday or other reason.
 The appropriate paper work must be completed and given to the school office before any holiday is taken.

 All children are expected to be in the playground at 8:50 ready to go into class at 8:53am.

-Any child arriving at school after 8:55 is late and parents are required to give reasons for lateness and to attend meetings with the Home School support Worker, the Executive Headteacher or Head of School if there is persistent lateness.
+Any child arriving at school after 8:55am is late and parents are required to give reasons for lateness and to attend meetings with the Home School support Worker, the Executive Headteacher or Head of School if there is persistent lateness.
 In accordance with new Tower Hamlets guidelines, fines will be issued to families arriving late on 15 days within any 5 weeks.

 What do we do to promote good attendance?

 Each week, the overall school attendance is reported and celebrated during assembly.
 The class with the highest level of attendance that week are given the Attendance Cup and each child within the class is given a special award card.
 The classes with the highest attendance each half term win a special award.
 At the end of each term, awards are given to children who have high or much improved attendance.

 Students who are 'always here, always on time' (100% attendance & 100% punctuality) will receive an extra special gift at the end of school academic year.

 How do we manage attendance and punctuality?